Published by Jeremy. Last Updated on October 5, 2023.

-The hotel offers valet parking with in-and-out privileges at $32 per night plus tax.
-The Oliver Street parking garage is $19/night on weeknights and $5/night on Saturday and Sunday (the best downtown weekend rate we know of) but does not have in-and-out privileges.
+The hotel offers valet parking with in-and-out privileges at a nightly rate.
+The Oliver Street parking garage much more reasonable for weeknight and night/weekend rates but does not have in-and-out privileges.
 As such, depending on your plans and travel dates the valet service may be a good option.

 Overall, Embassy Suites Downtown Pittsburgh is a great addition to this city's hotel scene, and we're looking forward to visiting again both to stay as well as to order more incredible drinks from Ollie's.